 Keepgo’s Mi-Fi device is interesting in its own right, but it’s the service that especially piques our interest.

-On the Lifetime plan, the data you buy is yours “forever.”
+With this plan, the data you buy is yours “forever.”
 Every byte of data you purchase from Keepgo on this plan doesn’t expire, as long as you refill at least once a year.
 You’ll get 3GB of data to start with, with costs ranging from $3/100MB up to 25GB for $250 after that.

 You can either pay-as-you-go, or set up an automatic refill so you never have to worry about running out of data.